FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 8. Practical Insights for Formulators

 Hexyl acetate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
 It synergizes well with other esters and fruity compounds, enhancing the overall profile.
-Formulators should be cautious of overuse, which can lead to an overpowering or artificial note.
-It is often underutilized in complex formulations where its subtlety can enhance the overall sensory experience.
+Formulators should be cautious of using excessive amounts, as it can dominate the blend and mask other notes.
+It is often under-utilized in complex formulations where a subtle fruity lift is desired.

 Citation hooks: FlavScents; industry practice